cohesive/terraform-provider-cohesivenet/docs/resources/vns3_config.md

 page_title: "cohesivenet_vns3_config Resource - terraform-provider-cohesivenet"
 subcategory: ""
 description: |-
-  Launches, licences and configures one or many VNS3 controllers in conjunction with the AWS Terraform provider.
+  Sets Configuration Parameters on Initial Launch of one or many Controller Instances
 ---

 # cohesivenet_vns3_config (Resource)

+Sets Configuration Parameters on Initial Launch of one or many Controller Instances.

+In conjunction with the AWS EC2 Provider.

 ## Example Usage